You've probably heard a lot of so-called rules when it comes to frozen food.

 Good news!
-The experts say "no," with some caveats.
+The experts say "no" with some caveats.
 "If the power in your home goes out, keep the freezer door closed so the inside of the freezer stays as cold as possible," said Stack.
-Thawed or partially thawed foods that were in your freezer can be safely refrozen if the food has not gone above 40 degrees.
-You may see some changes in the quality of the food but it will still be safe to eat.
-Any food that has thawed and was above 40 degrees for more than 2 hours should be thrown out.
+Thawed or partially thawed foods that were in your freezer can be safely refrozen if the food has not gone above 40°F. You may see some changes in the quality of the food but it will still be safe to eat.
+Any food that has thawed and was above 40°F for more than two hours should be thrown out.

 10. Is frozen food less nutritious than fresh food?

 Nope, not at all!
 "The good news about frozen foods is they retain their nutritional value and may be higher in some vitamins than foods like vegetables that were harvested many days before you but them and eat them," said Stack.